Kallang River body parts murder: Proceedings

 On 3 May 2006, nearly 11 months after his arrest, 51-year-old Leong Siew Chor first stood trial in the High Court of Singapore (the lower division of the Supreme Court) for the murder of Liu Hong Mei.

 At the start of the trial, the prosecution, led by Deputy Public Prosecutor (DPP) Lau Wing Yum of the AGC, based its case on the statements and confession made by Leong during his remand.
 As Leong began to take the stand after the prosecution finished presenting its case, Leong suddenly changed his story.
 He challenged the validity of his confession, saying that it was the investigating officer Roy Lim who gained his trust and induced him into penning down the incriminating statements.
 He also alleged that the inspector treated him kindly and even bought him some Chinese herbal tea to slowly gain Leong's trust and made Leong compelled to allow the police officer to record his statements that were favourable to him and help him reduce the murder charge.

 However, Inspector Lim denied the allegation.
-He said that a week after Leong made his confession to his motive of murder, Leong told him that he was feeling heaty, which made Lim decided to go to Smith Street in Chinatown to buy two bottles of herbal tea.
+He said that a week after Leong made his confession to his motive of murder, Leong told him that he was feeling heaty, which made Lim decide to go to Smith Street in Chinatown to buy two bottles of herbal tea.
 He duly produced his notebook where he recorded his story, which proven that the herbal tea was indeed bought after Leong confessed, unlike what Leong claimed.
 After this, the trial judge Tay Yong Kwang ruled that Leong's confession was admissible as evidence.